-How You Can Use Learning Ladders’ Tools to Engage with Non-English Speaking Parents:
+How You Can Use Learning Ladders’ Tools for Engaging with Non-English Speaking Parents:

-You can use our resources and tools in a number of ways to improve communication with non-English speaking parents.
+You can use our resources and tools in a number of ways to improve how you are engaging with non-English speaking parents.

 - For teachers, you can view data to help you plan your lessons according to your pupils’ weaknesses and areas they need to improve.
 You can also use our tools to communicate with parents and other teachers.